Inside: Find the perfect monthly money saving challenge for you to save more money! Which one will you choose?

 But, you may be thinking, I am struggling paycheck to paycheck?
-How can I move from this point in my life to saving $10,000 or more dollars each year?
+How can I move from this point in my life to save $10,000 or more dollars each year?

 Simple… You have to be willing to invest the effort and time into what you want to do.

 You have to start somewhere and you might as well start today.

 For this monthly money challenge, we are going to look at how much to save each month.